-I am proud of the role I have played in securing federal dollars for the University of Southern California’s Military Social Work Program, a high technology virtual reality program to expand the ability of educators to train a new generation of military social workers.
+In addition, I am proud to have secured federal funding for the University of Southern California’s Military Social Work Program, a high-tech virtual reality program that helps educators train a new generation of military social workers.
 We have a critical need for trained professionals who understand the unique needs of our veterans, as soldiers experience longer deployments and service-related injuries that can be life-changing for them and their families.
 USC’s Military Social Work Program is helping to meet that need.